albertpumarola/D-NeRF/README.md

 ```

 ## Download Pre-trained Weights
  You can download the pre-trained models from [drive](https://drive.google.com/file/d/1VN-_DkRLL1khDVScQJEaohpbA2gC2I2K/view?usp=sharing) or [dropbox](https://www.dropbox.com/s/25sveotbx2x7wap/logs.zip?dl=0).
-Place the downloaded directory in `./logs` in order to test it later.
+Unzip the downloaded data to the project root dir in order to test it later.
 See the following directory structure for an example:
 ```
 ├── logs
 │   ├── mutant